Russian translation agency

 Regardless of their English language skills, 60% of the online buyers stated that they do not or only rarely buy products from websites in English.
 In fact, almost a third of the people surveyed had never made a purchase from websites that are only available in English.

 This shows that, despite increasing globalisation, relying on English alone is not enough if you are looking to be successful in foreign markets.
-According to the survey findings, providing information in the native language of customers abroad is particularly important in the automotive and financial services industries.
-A translation agency for English–Russian specialising in e-commerce can help you with this.
+According to the survey findings, providing information in the native language of customers abroad is particularly important in the financial services and automotive industries.
+Our translation agency for English–Russian specialising in e-commerce can help you with this.

 Preferences of Russian-speaking customers – types of goods and payment methods